 His frat brother describes his final hours

-Tim Piazza wasn't supposed to die after a night at the Beta Theta Pi house at Penn State.
+Tim Piazza wasn't supposed to die after a night at the Penn State Beta Theta Pi house.
 He wasn't supposed to get too drunk to stop himself stumbling 15 feet down a flight of stairs.
 He wasn't supposed to fall, again and again, lie on a couch, bleeding internally, and slowly die while his new brothers watched, laughed and did nothing.

 Nothing that night was supposed to happen.

 In an exclusive interview with The Tab, a brother of Beta Theta Pi, who spoke on condition of anonymity, reveals how changes to the frat in the weeks prior contributed to Tim's death.

 He begins by describing how when he started at Penn State, he didn't have any desire to join a frat.